“I really want to sign-up for these courses online. But is this the right course?”

 Online courses are getting a lot popular these days.

-In fact as on end of 2019 there were over 110 million students taking courses online from over 900+ universities.
-The numbers are much higher when you start to look at platforms like Teachable, Thinkific, Kajabi, LearnDash and others.
+In fact, as at the end of 2019, there were over 110 million students taking courses online from over 900+ universities.
+The numbers are much higher when you start to look at platforms like Teachable, Thinkific, Kajabi, LearnDash, and others.

 Finding an online course that ‘works’ for you is not easy.